emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has watchlists and continue watching. ✔️
 1. It has a recommendations, collections, and an AI. ✔️
 1. Site does have 4K content on server 5 embed. ✔️
 1. Site looks good + works well on mobile. ✔️

+Community Favorites: 🌟

+***
+## Broflix
+### Score: 24/24
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. It finds streams very fast, including very old obscure content. ✔️
+1. They have 11 sources, and does auto-switch if one fails. ✔️
+1. Site does have auto-next. ✔️
+1. Sites UI is very good, player is good, its one of the best to look at. ✔️
+1. Most of their sources allow subtitles. ✔️
+1. It has movies, shows, anime. ✔️
+1. The site has continue watching and watchlists. ✔️
+1. Site has a very nice AI recommendation tool, recommendations on each page, and sorting. ✔️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

 ***